-36.3.45 The Borough has been predominantly residential in nature for over 100 years and fortunately has inherited comparatively few areas of contaminated land.
-However, there are areas of the borough where small scale industry such as factories, garages, manufacturing works and wharves were once present and these, as well as some past practices have left a legacy of contamination.

-36.3.46 Land contamination on an existing site is dealt with by the Environmental Protection Act 1990.
-However, when considering a new development or the re-development of a site, land contamination is a material planning concideration.

-36.3.47 Developers will need to employ a competent person61 to identify any potential risks that may be present to site workers, groundwater, surface water, future occupiers of the site, the wider environment and adjacent properties.
-They will need to consider the history of the site (and surrounding properties), and develop a site conceptual model which will then be used to aid the design of a site investigation.

-36.3.48 This site investigation, which must be carried out in accordance with the relevant British Standard and Environment Agency guidance will identify whether any soil or groundwater contamination is present, and/or any ground gas.
-The developer's competent person will then be expected to produce a strategy that sets out the steps that will be taken to address any risks identified.
+- 36.3.45 The Borough has been predominantly residential in nature over 100 years and fortunately has inherited comparatively few areas of contaminated land.
+However, there are areas of the borough where small scale industry such as factories, garages, manufacturing works and wharves were once present. and these, as well as some past practices have left a legacy of contamination.
+This former industry and its industrial practices form part of the industrial legacy of an area and may have some archaeological significance.
+However, it has also left a legacy of contamination.
+The Borough has been predominantly residential in nature for over 100 years and fortunately has inherited comparatively few areas of contaminated land.
+However, there are areas of the borough where small scale industry such as factories, garages, manufacturing works and wharves were once present.
+This former industry and its industrial practices form part of the industrial legacy of an area and may have some archaeological significance.
+However, it has also left a legacy of contamination. - 36.3.46 Land contamination on an existing site is dealt with by the Environmental Protection Act 1990.
+However, when considering a new development or the redevelopment of a site, land contamination is a material planning concideration. - 36.3.47 Developers will need to employ a competent person27 to identify any potential risks that may be present to site workers, groundwater, surface water, future occupiers of the site, the wider environment and adjacent properties.
+They will need to consider the history of the site (and surrounding properties), and develop a site conceptual model which will then be used to aid the design of a site investigation. - 36.3.48 This site investigation, which must be carried out in accordance with the relevant British Standard and Environment Agency guidance will identify whether any soil or groundwater contamination is present, and/or any ground gas.
+The deve lope r's competent person will then be expected to produce a strategy that sets out the steps that will be taken to address any risks identified.
 Further sampling will be required to show the absence of contamination, including any soils that are to be re-used or brought onto site.
 Once this has been implemented, the Council will expect to receive a report that confirms the site is suitable for use.
-They will also be expected to specify any ongoing programme of monitoring that may be required after the development has been completed.

-36.3.49 The agreed measures to deal with contamination must be carried out in association with the development and the Council will impose conditions and, where appropriate, seek planning obligations to secure this.
+They will also be expected to specify any ongoing programme of monitoring that may be required after the development has been completed. - 36.3.49 The agreed measures to deal with contamination must be carried out in association with the development and the Council will impose conditions and, where appropriate, seek planning obligations to secure this.

-61 NPPF definition: A person with a recognised relevant qualification, sufficient experience in dealing with the type(s) of pollution or land instability, and membership of a relevant professional organisation.
+NPPF definition: A person with a recognised relevant qualification, sufficient experience in dealing with the type(s) of pollution or land instability, and membership of a relevant professional organisation.